-Yes, the bachelor’s degree in photography is a Bachelor of Fine Arts (BFA).
+Yes, the bachelor’s degree in art with a concentration in digital photography is a Bachelor of Fine Arts (BFA).
 Compared to a Bachelor of Arts (BA), a BFA focuses more heavily on creative and artistic expression than on a liberal arts education.
 After graduating, students may still leverage their education to pursue a wide variety of fields and careers around photography.
 The primary emphasis of this program is on developing creative sensibilities, visual literacy and the ability to participate thoughtfully in critical exchanges.
 These competencies may be relevant to many different career paths.

 Do you need a degree in photography to be a photographer?

 While a photography degree concentration is not required to work in the field, it can prove indispensable for several reasons.
 For example, the curriculum teaches you how to use photography as a form of creative expression and exposes you to useful digital photography techniques.
 You’ll also learn to participate in a large community of peers and mentors.